Acceptance sampling: Rationale

-Sampling provides one rational means of verification that a production lot conforms with the requirements of technical specifications.
+Sampling provides one rational means of verification that a production lot conforms to the requirements of technical specifications.
 100% inspection does not guarantee 100% compliance and is too time-consuming and costly.
 Rather than evaluating all items, a specified sample is taken, inspected or tested, and a decision is made about accepting or rejecting the entire production lot.

-Plans have known risks: an acceptable quality limit (AQL) and a rejectable quality level, such as lot tolerance percent defective (LTDP), are part of the operating characteristic curve of the sampling plan.
+Sampling plans have known risks: an acceptable quality limit (AQL) and a rejectable quality level, such as lot tolerance percent defective (LTDP), are part of the operating characteristic curve of the sampling plan.
 These are primarily statistical risks and do not necessarily imply that a defective product is intentionally being made or accepted.
 Plans can have a known average outgoing quality limit (AOQL).

 Acceptance sampling for attributes

 A single sampling plan for attributes is a statistical method by which the lot is accepted or rejected on the basis of one sample.
 Suppose that we have a lot of sizes $M$; a random sample of size $N<M$ is selected from the lot; and an acceptance number $B$ is determined.
 If it is found the number of nonconforming is less than or equal to $B$, the lot is accepted; and if the number of nonconforming is greater than $B$, the lot is not accepted.
 The design of a single sampling plan requires the selection of the sample size $N$ and the acceptance number $B$.

 MIL-STD-105 was a United States defense standard that provided procedures and tables for sampling by attributes (pass or fail characteristic).
-MIL-STD-105E was cancelled in 1995 but is available in related documents such as ANSI/ASQ Z1.4, "Sampling Procedures and Tables for Inspection by Attributes".
+MIL-STD-105E was cancelled in 1995 but is available in related documents such as ANSI/ASQ Z1.4, "Sampling Procedures and Tables for Inspection by Attributes."
 Several levels of inspection are provided and can be indexed to several AQLs.
 The sample size is specified and the basis for acceptance or rejection (number of defects) is provided.
 MIL-STD-1916 is currently the preferred method of sampling for all Department of Defense (DoD) contracts.